-Full-length Research Papers should not normally exceed the equivalent of about 15 000 words (1000 words are equivalent to about four pages of double-spaced manuscript).
+Full-length Research Papers should not normally exceed 15 journal pages (about 15 000 words or 60 double-spaced manuscript pages).

 2.2.
 Short Communications

 Short Communications are intended for the presentation of topics of limited scope or for preliminary announcements of novel research findings.
 They are not intended for interim reports of work in progress, and must report results that are of scientific value in their own right.